Researcher/Senior Researcher, Democracy Program

 - Advanced degree required: Ph.D., Ph.D. candidate, or completion of master’s in social science, public policy, law and society, or related interdisciplinary field

 - Experience and expertise in developing and leading applied research in the democracy field or other public policy field (e.g., sociology, demography, public health, etc.).
-Candidates should be comfortable engaging in primary and secondary research, interpreting data, and performing original empirical analyses to meet statistical science standards.
+Candidates should be comfortable engaging in primary and secondary research, collecting administrative data, and performing original empirical analyses to meet statistical science standards.

-- Strong fluency with data science techniques, and advanced experience using R, Stata, or another comparable data analysis program.
-Advanced knowledge of Excel.
+- Strong fluency with data science techniques, including experience with modern causal identification methodologies.
+Advanced experience using R or another comparable data analysis program is required.

 - Exceptional attention to detail and accuracy in all work that could be used or published, with proven ability to plan for and demonstrate peer review and other techniques for bulletproofing findings.